ckan/ckan/doc/maintaining/installing/install-from-source.rst

 c.
 Install the Python modules that CKAN requires into your virtualenv:

-   .. versionchanged:: 2.1
-      In CKAN 2.0 and earlier the requirement file was called ``pip-requirements.txt`` not ``requirements.txt`` as below.

    .. parsed-literal::

        pip install -r |virtualenv|/src/ckan/requirements.txt

+   .. versionchanged:: 2.1

+      If you're installing CKAN version 2.0 or earlier then the requirements file is called ``pip-requirements.txt``, not ``requirements.txt`` as above.

 d.
 Deactivate and reactivate your virtualenv, to make sure you're using the virtualenv's copies of commands like ``paster`` rather than any system-wide